ChrisTheFish96/Variables-and-Control-Structures/README.md

 * Bond
    * User is asked what the present value of their house is.
    * They are also asked to specify the interest rate of the repayment is.
-   * Also, the amount of months they plan on taking to repay the loan.
+   * Also, the number of months they plan on taking to repay the loan.
    * The bond calculation is then printed out.

    ![bond](https://user-images.githubusercontent.com/125367266/226482543-2d613e20-8b6b-4d92-a1ad-9596830187f4.JPG)